Home / Blog / How To Create A Content Calendar (Step-By-Step + Templates)

 Export your spreadsheet to CSV format if you need to import data into other tools or share with stakeholders who don't use collaborative platforms.

 Social media calendars work differently than blog calendars because posting frequency and content formats vary dramatically.
 A social calendar might track five posts per day across three platforms, while a blog calendar plans two articles per week with longer production timelines.
 Instagram calendars need fields for image dimensions, caption character counts, and hashtag lists.
 LinkedIn calendars should include post format options like article, image post, poll, or video.
-Understanding how to create a content calendar that matches your primary platform means adding fields that capture platform-specific requirements your team references during production.
+When you create a content calendar that matches your primary platform, you add fields that capture platform-specific requirements your team references during production.

 Templates designed for your specific content type eliminate wasted columns and focus your team on information that matters.